English Learning Strands

 At Parish, we recognise the value of adults (both in school and at home) reading aloud to children, in order to improve their grasp of story language, enthuse them with a love of books and inspire them as writers.

 In Early Year Foundation Stage and Year 1 we use the high-quality, systematic Letters and Sounds teaching programme to deliver daily discrete phonics lessons; enabling children to decode effectively.
+In addition we also use Jolly Phonics.

 From Foundation Stage up to Year 6, children have the opportunity to read 1:1 with an adult regularly; with there being a particular focus on questioning to promote an in-depth understanding of the text.
 Questions progress from literal to inferential as the children move up through the school.